covertlabsaus/colab-mcp/docs/usage-examples.md

 ### The Problem

 You're debugging a weird error.
-You tried fixing it in Claude Desktop, then switched to Cursor, then ran some terminal commands with Codex.
+You tried fixing it in Claude Code, then switched to Cursor, then ran some terminal commands with Codex.
 Now you can't remember what you already tried.

 ### With Colab MCP